AT&T Red River Showdown

-Red River Shootout, Red River Rivalry, Texas-O.U., O.U.-Texas ... whatever name you call it, it's still one of the greatest rivalries in American sports.
+Red River SHOWDOWN, Shootout, Rivalry, Texas-O.U., O.U.-Texas ... whatever name you call it, it's still one of the greatest rivalries in American sports.

-The 2013 football clash will take place on Saturday, Oct.
-12 in The Cotton Bowl at Fair Park.
-Kickoff with an 11 a.m. kick off.
+The 111th edition of this classic football clash will take place on Saturday, Oct.
+8, 2016, in the Cotton Bowl at Fair Park.
+Kick-off time to be announced.

 The matchups over the years are legendary: